Sete Gibernau: Early career

 Gibernau is the grandson of Francisco Xavier "Paco" Bultó, the founder of the Spanish Bultaco motorcycle company.
 He began his competitive careers in observed trials competitions.
 After trying many different bike categories, in particular those built by his uncle, Gibernau finally turned to road racing in 1990.
-In 1992, he competed in the Spanish 125cc Gilera Cup championship and entered into his first Grand Prix race at the 1992 250cc Spanish Grand Prix.
+In 1991 he won the Spanish Juniores 125cc Championship and in 1992 he competed in the Spanish 125cc Gilera Cup championship and entered into his first Grand Prix race at the 1992 250cc Spanish Grand Prix.